phishx-docs/phishx-docs.github.io/docs/en/guide/users/create_user.md

 ---
-title: Create user
+title: Create an user
 tags:
   - Users
   - Teams
   - Permissions
 ---
-# Create user
+# Create an user

 ::: tip Other user settings
 Advanced settings, such as access token, password reset, user image, among others, the user himself can configure in his profile.